bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

     ```

     The Readline incremental and reverse search commands are much more useful
     when a good amount of history is kept.
-Note, we will ignore all commands
+Note, we will also ignore all
-    that are one or two characters long.
+    commands that are only one or two characters long.

 - Display Git branch details in the prompt.